cfclrk/markdown-toc/README.md

 ## Configuration

-The following variables can be customized:
+The following variables can be customized.
+They are shown here with their defaults.

 ```emacs-lisp
 (setq